scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    The cascading menus for the cctbx library. :label:`pulldown`

-The *mtzObjectSummary.py* snippet prints a summary of an mtz file; a mtz file is a binary file that contains diffraction data in a highly customized data structure (Figure :ref:`mtzsummary`.
+The *mtzObjectSummary.py* snippet prints a summary of an mtz file; a mtz file is a binary file that contains diffraction data in a highly customized data structure (Fig. :ref:`mtzsummary`.
 The data in this mtz has columns of I(+) and I(-).
 These are the Bijvoet pairs of diffraction intensities.
 These pairs are related by symmetry and should have equal intensity values within experimental error.